lairdrt/angular-nodejs/README.md

-sudo apt-get install -y nodejs sudo npm install npm@latest -g sudo npm install tar@latest -g
+sudo apt-get install -y nodejs sudo npm install npm@latest -g sudo npm install tar@latest -g export NODE_OPTIONS=--max-old-space-size=512
 ```

+You should add the `export` command to your .bashrc file so that it is set during each session.

 ## Install Angular
 ```